-To see if the Town will vote to raise and appropriate, or appropriate and transfer from available funds, the sum of Five Thousand Dollars (\$5,000), or any other sum, to be added to the balance remaining in the Conservation Fund; or take any action relative thereto.
+To see if the Town will vote to raise and appropriate the sum of Five Thousand Dollars (\$5,000) to be added to the balance remaining in the Conservation Fund; or take any action relative thereto.

 (Conservation Commission)

-The Finance Committee XXX this article.
+The Finance Committee recommends approval of this article.
 Passage of this article increases expenditures.